 - 1. Catering to the needs of students by providing good infrastructure and by imparting skills relevant to the IT industry. - 2.
 To motivate students and faculty members towards self-learning to acquire knowledge about emerging technologies in the IT industry. - 3.
-Promoting research that leads to innovative solutions using cutting-edge technologies in IT domain for the benefit of the society. - 4.
-To inculcate team spirit, leadership qualities and ethics among the students and faculty.
+Promoting research that leads to innovative projects using cutting-edge technology for the benefit of the society. - 4.
+To inculcate team spirit, leadership qualities and ethics among the students and the staff.